Keywords

 Consequently, which implies that , as a result , that is, .
 Therefore, .

-Secondly verify .
+Secondly verify, .
 From condition (i), (s. t) , get

 Therefore, , as a result , that is, .
-Consequently, are unique (C. F. P).
-The rest of the evidence is similar to of Theorem-3.2, for this reason, obtain , verifying is unique(C.F.P) to .
+Consequently, and are unique (C. F. P).
+The rest of the evidence is similar to of Theorem-3.2, for this reason, obtain , verifying is unique(C.F.P) to and .

 If and are two pairs of self-maps of a -symmetric satisfying the next conditions: